lgaborini/bayessource/README.md

 When updating Rd templates, one must pay attenton that:

 - LaTeX is supported only through the Rd `\eqn{latex}{ascii}` and `\deqn{latex}{ascii}` tags.
-- It is best to write plain Rd tags
+- it is best to write plain Rd or roxygen2 tags rather than Markdown tags
 - sections must start with the `\@section title:` and end up after the Details.
   Do not forget the `:` at the end.

 ## References